lzh-mb-mod/ImprovedCombatAI/README.md

   - So soldier with weapon skill of 350 has the highest 100 combat AI level when using corresponding weapon.

-  - In this mod, combat AI level is increased by the value of melee or ranged AI difficulty, which you can adjust.
+  - In this mod, combat AI level is increased by the value you set.

   - For example, if a soldier has 100 one-handed weapon skill, and when he uses one-handed weapon, by default his melee AI level is 100 / 350 * 100 = 28.57.
-If you adjust melee AI difficulty to 50, then his melee AI level will be 50 + 28.57 = 78.57.
+If you the "Improve Melee Level" is set to 50, then his melee AI level will be 50 + 28.57 = 78.57.

 - Be able to adjust combat AI level to any value between 0 and 100 directly.

   - Then the weapon skill will be ignored when determining combat AI level, and all units will have the same combat AI level you have set.

+- Adjust ranged lead error.
+The value is used when aiming moving targets.
+0.2-0.3 is the best value as I tested.
+Set this between 0.2-0.3 so your archer can hit the enemy horse archer.

 - Realistic blocking.